Grand Gedeh County: Administration

-The Legislature of Liberia was modeled based on the Legislature of United States.
+The Legislature of Liberia was modeled based on the Legislature of the United States.
 It is bicameral in nature with a Senate and the House of Representatives.
-There are 15 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house including the Speaker being 73.
-Each member represents an electoral district and elected to a six year term based on popular vote.
-There were 30 senators, two each for the 15 counties and they serve a nine year term (30 senators, 15 counties and nine years from 2011).
-Senators are also elected based on plurality of votes.
+There are 15 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house including the Speaker is 73.
+Each member represents an electoral district and is elected to a six-year term based on popular vote.
+There were 30 senators, two each for the 15 counties and they serve a nine-year term (30 senators, 15 counties, and nine years from 2011).
+Senators are also elected based on a plurality of votes.
 The Vice-President is the head of the Senate and he also acts as President in his absence.

 Districts of Grand Gedeh County include (2008 population): Gbarzon District (74,255), Konobo District (21,424) and Tchien District (30,467) are the districts in the county.